ProjectPhysX/FluidX3D/README.md

 1. Check the settings and extensions in [`src/defines.hpp`](src/defines.hpp) by uncommenting corresponding lines.
 2. Write a C++ setup skript as `main_setup()` function in [`src/setup.cpp`](src/setup.cpp) (get inspiration from existing setups):
    - For unit conversion, use the `units` struct.
-   - For initializing the box, use call `LBM lbm(...);` constructor.
+   - For initializing the box, use call `LBM lbm(Nx, Ny, Nz, nu, ...);` constructor.
+To use multiple GPUs, use `LBM lbm(Nx, Ny, Nz, Dx, Dy, Dz, nu, ...);`, with `Dx`/`Dy`/`Dz` indicating how many domains (GPUs) there are in each spatial direction.
    - Set the initial condition in a loop that iterates over the entire lattice by writing to `lbm.rho[n]`/`lbm.u.x[n]`/`lbm.u.y[n]`/`lbm.u.z[n]`/`lbm.flags[n]`.
-   - Call `lbm.run()` to initialize and execute the setup (infinite time steps) or `lbm.run(time_steps)` to execute only a specific number of time steps.
+   - Call `lbm.run();` to initialize and execute the setup (infinite time steps) or `lbm.run(time_steps);` to execute only a specific number of time steps.
    - As long as the `lbm` object is in scope, you can access the memory.
 As soon as it goes out of scope, all memory associated to the current simulation is freed again.
-3. When done with the setup, hit compile+run on Windows in Visual Studio Community or execute `./make.sh` on Linux; this will automatically select the fastest installed GPU.
-Alternatively, you can add the device ID as the first command-line argument, for example `./make.sh 2` to compile+run on device 2, or `bin/FluidX3D.exe 2` to run the executable on device 2.
+3. When done with the setup, hit compile+run on Windows in Visual Studio Community or execute `chmod +x make.sh` and `./make.sh` on Linux; this will automatically select the fastest installed GPU(s).
+Alternatively, you can add the device ID(s) as command-line arguments, for example `./make.sh 2` to compile+run on device 2, or `bin/FluidX3D.exe 1 3` to run the executable on devices 1 and 3.
 Compile time for the entire code is about 10 seconds.
 If you use `INTERACTIVE_GRAPHICS` on Linux, change to the "compile on Linux with X11" command in `make.sh`.
 4. With `INTERACTIVE_GRAPHICS`/`INTERACTIVE_GRAPHICS_ASCII` enabled, press the <kbd>P</kbd> key to start/pause the simulation.

    Toggle rendering modes with the keyboard: